jatcwang/difflicious/docs/docs/docs/TypesOfDiffer.md

 // FIXME: Document how to ignore/update for all differs
 // FIXME: value differ

-# Differs for sealed traits and case classes (i.e. Algebraic Data Types)
+# Differs for Algebraic Data Types (enums, sealed traits and case classes)

 You can derive `Differ` for a case class provided that there is a `Differ` instance for all your fields.

-Similarly, you can derive a `Differ` for a sealed trait (Also called "Enum" in Scala 3) provided that we're able to derive a Differ for subclass of the sealed trait (or a Differ instance is already in scope for that subclass)
+Similarly, you can derive a `Differ` for a sealed trait (Also called **Enums** in Scala 3) provided that we're able to derive a Differ for subclass of the sealed trait (or a Differ instance is already in scope for that subclass)

 // FIXME delme